andrewheiss/scorecarddiplomacy-org/content/pages/human-trafficking.md

 ![Human trafficking patterns of major origin and destination regions, 2010–2012](/files/images/figure3_1_trafficking_patterns.png)

-*Figure 3.1*.
-Human trafficking patterns of major origin and destination regions, 2010–2012.
+<div class="well"><em>Figure 3.1</em>.
+Human trafficking patterns of major origin and destination regions, 2010–2012.<br>
-The arrows show the flows that represent 5 percent or above of the total victims detected in the sub-regions.
+The arrows show the flows that represent 5 percent or above of the total victims detected in the sub-regions.<br>
-Source: UN Office on Drugs and Crime (UNODC).
+Source: UN Office on Drugs and Crime (UNODC).</div>

 The pattern of movements varies across countries.
 Some countries are mostly sources of trafficking victims who are transported or travel to destination countries where they are victimized.
 Countries can also be transit countries, meaning that the victims travel or are transported through the country but neither originate nor remain there.
 Many countries can be classified as all three types.
 Given that trafficking can also take on many guises, countries face mixed challenges.
 Figure 3.1 displays the major movement patterns.
 Despite an increase in prosecutions and convictions, compared to the number of victims estimated above, human trafficking goes largely unpunished (see Figure 3.2).

 ![Human trafficking prosecutions and convictions worldwide, 2003–2014](/files/images/figure3_2_tip_convictions.png)

-*Figure 3.2*.
-Human trafficking prosecutions and convictions worldwide, 2003–2014.
+<div class="well"><em>Figure 3.2</em>.
+Human trafficking prosecutions and convictions worldwide, 2003–2014.<br>
-Source: 2007 and 2016 TIP Reports, section on “Global Law Enforcement Data.”
+Source: 2007 and 2016 TIP Reports, section on “Global Law Enforcement Data.”</div>

 ### The Backdrop for Reputations: The Emergence of a Global Prohibition Norm